-Mutual funds are categorised as follows based on the market capitalisation of portfolio companies: large-cap funds, mid-cap funds, small-cap funds, multi-cap funds, and flexi-cap funds.
+Mutual funds are categorised as follows based on the market capitalisation of portfolio companies: large-cap funds, mid-cap funds, small-cap funds, multi-cap funds, and Flexi-cap funds.

-Large-cap companies are the first 100 companies in an index, such as Bombay Stock Exchange (BSE) and National Stock Exchange (NSE), based on market capitalisation.
+Large-cap companies are the first 100 companies in an index, such as the Bombay Stock Exchange (BSE) and National Stock Exchange (NSE), based on market capitalisation.
 The BSE100 includes the largest companies listed on the BSE, and the NSE100 represents the 100 largest companies on the NSE.